|

 Support for MEL equipment has meanwhile been discontinued.

-A number of AN/PRC-319 transceivers appeared on the European
+A number of UK/PRC-319 transceivers appeared on the European

 surplus market around 2010.